CuiH/Blog/_posts/2017-08-16-HashMap in Java 8.md

 if ((p = tab[i = (n - 1) & hash]) == null)
 ```

-As we mentioned before, to calculate the index according to the hash value and find the target bucket.
+As I mentioned before, to calculate the index according to the hash value and find the target bucket.
 If the bucket is `null`, create a new Node; otherwise:

 ```java
 if (p.hash == hash &&
     ((k = p.key) == key || (key != null && key.equals(k))))
 ```

-If the value of first Node of the bucket is the same as the input, update the Node.
+If the value of first Node in the bucket is the same as the input, update that Node.

 ```java
 else if (p instanceof TreeNode)
 ```

-If this bucket uses a red-black-tree, do tree searching and inserting (will not be discussed here); otherwise:
+If this bucket is a red-black-tree, do tree searching and inserting (will not be discussed here); otherwise:

 ```java
 for (int binCount = 0; ; ++binCount) {